 Another 243 words(17 lines of text) are included under the topic Early Montagna Notables in all our PDF Extended History products.

 Early North American immigration records have revealed a number of people bearing the name Montagna or a variant listed above:

-Montagna Settlers in the United States in the 19th Century
+Montagna Settlers in United States in the 19th Century

-Montagna Settlers in the United States in the 20th Century
+Montagna Settlers in United States in the 20th Century

 The Montagna Family Crest was acquired from the Houseofnames.com archives.
 The Montagna Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 2 July 2014 at 07:27.